VALLEY FORGE, Pa.--(BUSINESS WIRE)--

 Vanguard, headquartered in Valley Forge, Pennsylvania, is one of the world’s largest investment management companies.
-As of January 31, 2014, Vanguard managed more than $2.4 trillion in U.S. mutual fund assets.
+As of May 31, 2014, Vanguard managed more than $2.6 trillion in U.S. mutual fund assets.
 Vanguard offers more than 160 index and actively managed funds to U.S. investors and more than 100 additional funds in non-U.S. markets.
-Vanguard provides investments to nearly 4,000 defined contribution plans, including full-service recordkeeping and investment services to about 3.5 million participants.
-Vanguard is also a major provider of investment, advisory, and recordkeeping services to defined benefit plans.
+Vanguard provides investments to more than 5,100 defined contribution plans, including full-service recordkeeping and investment services to 3.6 million participants.
+Those include more than 2,000 plans and over 95,000 participants served by Vanguard Retirement Plan Access for small businesses.
+Vanguard is also a major provider of investment and other services to defined benefit plans.
 For more information, please visit institutional.vanguard.com.

-For more information about Vanguard funds, visit vanguard.com or call 800-662-7447 to obtain a prospectus.
+For more information about Vanguard funds, visit www.vanguard.com, or call 800-662-7447, to obtain a prospectus.
 Investment objectives, risks, charges, expenses, and other important information about a fund are contained in the prospectus; read and consider it carefully before investing.

-All investing is subject to risk, including possible loss of principal.
+All investing is subject to risks, including possible loss of principal.
 Diversification does not ensure a profit or protect against a loss.

 © 2014 The Vanguard Group, Inc. All rights reserved.